linuxdeepin/deepin-manual/manual-assets/server/dde/en_US/index.md

 > ![attention](icon/attention.svg)Attention: If the original folder of the file has been deleted, the deleted file will be restored to a new folder automatically created.

 #### Empty Trash
-Empty trash to release the occupied space on your disk.

-- In the trash, click **Empty** to permanently delete all the files in the trash.
+In the trash, click **Empty** to permanently delete all the files in the trash.

 ## Launcher
 Launcher ![launcher](icon/deepin-launcher.svg)  helps you manage all the installed applications, where you can quickly find an application by category navigation or by a search.